Sunil-Pradhan/javascript-cheatsheet/README.md

 #### if...else statement

-if...else statement is used when a different sequence of instructions is to be executed depending on the logical value(True/False) of the conditions evaluated.
+if...else statement is used when a different sequence of instructions is to be executed depending on the logical value(true, false) of the conditions evaluated.

 Syntax: